WebDelve/activeledger-testnet-deployer/README.md

 - Check if Activeledger is installed (requires changes in Activeledger first)
 - Ability to attempt to install Activeledger if it isn't installed
 - Check if node/npm is installed
+- Make labelling optional
+- Add automatic version incrementing capability, this will be enabled with a CLI flag (e.g `-iv`) or an option in the config (e.g `"incrementVersion": true`), and will follow a basic schema defined in the config e.g: `"versionIncrement": "-.-.i"` where `i` is the digit to increment

 ### [2.0.0] - 2023-07-

+#### Added

 - Ability to update contracts and upload new ones ~~based on hidden file~~ hash in manifest